Silencecyber/e-learn-platform/README.md

 https://www.youtube.com/watch?v=8ckpOgUwmGA)

-To run this app in a docker container use this command (creds: admin-admin)
+To run this app in a docker container use this command
 ```
 docker run -p 8000:8000 silence0809/elearn
 ```

+(Credentials for an admin account in  the django app: admin-admin)

 P.S fake_data_generators folder consists of scripts that allow to generate random data, such as random students,teacher,courses,progress,subscriptions